George Berzsenyi

-George Berzsenyi (born 1938) is a Hungarian-American mathematician and retired professor, known for his contributions to mathematics education and his mentorship of high school mathematics students.
-He chaired the American Invitational Mathematics Examination (AIME), co-founded the United States of America Mathematical Talent Search (USAMTS), and helped create several problem-solving programs.
+George Berzsenyi (/hu/; August 17, 1938 – June 4, 2026) was a Hungarian-American mathematician and professor, known for his contributions to mathematics education and his mentorship of high-school mathematics students.
+He founded and chaired the American Invitational Mathematics Examination (AIME), founded the United States of America Mathematical Talent Search (USAMTS), and helped create several other problem-solving programs for mathematically gifted students.
 For his contributions, he received the Paul Erdős Award in 1996 and the Gung and Hu Award in 2016.

 Early life and education

-Berzsenyi was born in Budapest, Hungary, in 1938.
-His family descends from the Hungarian poet Dániel Berzsenyi.
-He emigrated to the United States in 1957 following the Hungarian Revolution of 1956, accompanied by his father, Col. Miklós de Vargha.
-He earned his doctorate in mathematics with a specialization in complex analysis.
+Berzsenyi was born in Budapest, Hungary, on August 17, 1938, as György de Vargha.
+Both parents came from old Hungarian nobility.
+His mother Kornélia descended from the poet Dániel Berzsenyi.
+György and his father, Colonel Miklós de Vargha, were among the many thousands who emigrated to the United States in 1957 after Soviet troops crushed the Hungarian Revolution of 1956.

+György soon officially changed his name to George Berzsenyi.
+He earned his doctorate in mathematics from Texas Christian University in 1969, with a specialization in complex analysis.

 Academic career

 Berzsenyi taught mathematics at Lamar University in Beaumont, Texas, for 19 years.
-He later joined the Rose–Hulman Institute of Technology, where he continued to teach and promote mathematics competitions for 12 years until his retirement in 1999.
+He later joined Rose–Hulman Institute of Technology (RHIT) in Terre Haute, Indiana, where he continued to teach and promote mathematics enrichment for 12 years until his retirement in 1999.

 Competitions and outreach

-Mathematics Day and Texas Olympiad
+Early competitions and ARML

-At Lamar University, Berzsenyi organized an annual "Mathematics Day" (1977–1982) for high school students.
-He also created the Texas Mathematics Olympiad during this period.
+At Lamar University, Berzsenyi organized an annual "Mathematics Day" from 1977 to 1982 for high-school students and created the Texas Mathematical Olympiad during this period.
+In 1980, he became the first coach of the Texas team for the American Regions Mathematics League (ARML).
+He also mentored students competing in the Westinghouse/Intel Science Talent Search and similar competitions.

 AIME and AMC involvement

 In 1983, Berzsenyi became the founding chair of the American Invitational Mathematics Examination (AIME) committee and served for six years.
-He also contributed problems to the American Mathematics Competitions (AMC), including the earlier AHSME.
+He also contributed problems to the American Mathematics Competitions (AMC), including the earlier American High School Mathematics Examination (AHSME).
+These annual exams became part of the selection process for the USA Mathematical Olympiad, leading in turn to the International Mathematical Olympiad.

-USAMTS and IMTS
+USAMTS and other problem-solving programs

+Berzsenyi edited "The Competition Corner" in The Mathematics Student from 1978 until the journal ended in 1981.
+The column was an early example of the Hungarian-style proof-by-mail approach that later characterized much of his work with students.

-In 1989, Berzsenyi co-founded the United States of America Mathematical Talent Search (USAMTS), a nationwide proof-based contest by mail.
-Modeled on Hungary's Középiskolai Matematikai Lapok, it allowed students extended time and feedback.
-He directed the contest through the 1990s, later co-editing international problem volumes for the IMTS.
-For much of the 1990s, thirty of the strongest solvers were invited to spend 3 weeks at the NSF-funded Young Scholars Program at RHIT where they learned various topics from Geometry to Chaos Theory.
+In 1989, Berzsenyi founded the USA Mathematical Talent Search (USAMTS), a nationwide proof-based contest by mail.
+Modeled on Hungary's Középiskolai Matematikai Lapok (KöMaL), it provided high-school students with extended time and personalized feedback for their work.
+Berzsenyi directed the contest through the 1990s and later co-edited problem sets for the International Mathematical Talent Search (IMTS).

-Team competitions

-Berzsenyi was the first coach of the Texas team for the American Regions Mathematics League (ARML) in 1980.
-He also mentored students for the Intel/Westinghouse Science Talent Search and similar competitions.

-The Competition Corner

-He edited The Competition Corner in The Mathematics Student journal from 1978 to 1981.
+For much of the 1990s, he invited about 30 of the strongest USAMTS solvers to spend three weeks at the NSF-funded Young Scholars Program at Rose–Hulman, where they studied topics ranging from classical geometry to chaos theory.